 Check with several companies and agents.

 It’s wise to contact several companies (and agents) before you buy.
 Compare benefits, the types of facilities you have to be in to get coverage, the limits on your coverage, what’s not covered, and, of course, the premiums.
 (Policies that have the same coverage and benefits may not cost the same.)
-Worksheet 2—Compare Long-Term care Insurance Policies in the back of this Shopper’s Guide will be helpful.
+See the Personal Assessment and Long-Term Care Policy Checklist starting on page XX.

 Check out the companies’ premium increase histories.

 Ask companies whether they’ve increased the premiums on the long-term care insurance policies they sell.
-Ask to see a company’s personal worksheet (see Worksheet 5—Long-Term Care Insurance Personal Worksheet) that includes the company’s premium increase history.
+Ask to see a company’s personal worksheet that includes the company’s premium increase history.
+See the Long-Term Care Insurance Personal Worksheet on page XX.

 Some state insurance departments prepare a consumer guide for long-term care insurance each year.
 These guides may include an overview of long-term care insurance, a list of companies selling long-term care insurance in your state, the types of benefits and policies you can buy (both as an individual and as a member of a group), and a premium increase history of each company that sells long-term care insurance in that state.
 Some guides even include examples of different coverage types and combinations and premiums to help you compare policies.
 Contact your state insurance department or insurance assistance program for this information.
-(See the list of state insurance departments, agencies on aging, and state health insurance assistance programs starting on page .)
+(See the list of state insurance departments, agencies on aging, and state health insurance assistance programs starting on page XX.)